-I’ve finally found the perfect buttermilk pancake recipe, from scratch.
-This one here.
-In fact, we love these pancakes so much, I’ve used this pancake recipe and adapted it to make Cinnamon Chip Pancakes.
-Ooooh are they heavenly!
+We love these pancakes so much, I used this recipe to make Cinnamon Chip Pancakes.
+Ooooh they are heavenly!

 Making pancakes from scratch is simple.
 But there is one profound secret to obtaining light and fluffy pancakes.

 Separate the egg yolks from the egg whites.
 I’ve found that whipping the egg whites until soft peaks form adds volume and stability to the pancake batter.